karmab/kcli/README.rst

 keys.

 Note that up to 8 ips can also be provided on command line when creating a single vm ( with the flag -1, -2, -3,-4,...)
-Also note that if you force cloudinit to False, but still specific ip, a reservation will be made if the corresponding network has dhcp and when the provided ipbelongs to the network range
+Also note that if you set reserveip to True, a reservation will be made if the corresponding network has dhcp and when the provided ip belongs to the network range

 -  *iso* ( optional)
 -  *netmasks* (optional)